amit-sides/Updater/README.md

 # Updater
-A Utility to manage updates for a Windows program
+A utility to manage updates for a Windows program